JuliaMusic/MIDI.jl/paper/paper.md

 which obtains all note-specific information and stores it as a vector of notes, which we call `Notes`.
 This is very convenient, as to "identify" a note in the MIDI format, one needs to first identify two different streams of bytes; one denotes the start and the other the end of the note.
 This quickly becomes tedious, but `getnotes` does not expose all these details to the user.

 # Extensions
-The easy to use high level interface allows **MIDI.jl** to be extendable.
+The easy-to-use high-level interface allows **MIDI.jl** to be extendable.
 For instance, in another software package **MusicManipulations.jl** we provide general functions for manipulating (and further analyzing) music data.
 For example, the function `quantize` from the package **MusicManipulations.jl** allows the user to quantize any `Notes` instance to any grid.

 This functionality is offered by Digital Audio Workstations, like the software Cubase, but we offer ways to do it programmatically instead.
 Many other helpful functions are contained in **MusicManipulations.jl**, and for further reading we point to the official documentation of the [JuliaMusic](https://juliamusic.github.io/JuliaMusic_documentation.jl/latest/) GitHub organization, which hosts both **MIDI.jl** and **MusicManipulations.jl**, as well as other useful packages.

 # Scientific Application
 Microtiming deviations are defined as temporal deviations below the phrase level, typically in the millisecond range.
-These have been studied extensively in the literature and their importance and influence are debated strongly, see  [@Madison2011, @Butterfield2010, @Fruehauf2013, @Davies2013, @Senn2016, @Hofmann2017] and references therein.
+These have been studied extensively in the literature and their importance and influence are debated strongly, see  @Madison2011, @Butterfield2010, @Fruehauf2013, @Davies2013, @Senn2016, @Hofmann2017 and references therein.

-Qualitative studies of these microtiming deviations have been done extensively by Geisel and coworkers [@Hennig2011, @Hennig2014, @Raesaenen2015, @Sogorski2018].
+Qualitative studies of these microtiming deviations have been done extensively by Geisel and coworkers @Hennig2011, @Hennig2014, @Raesaenen2015, @Sogorski2018.
 A crucial finding is that the sequence of such deviations is not random but power-law correlated.
-In addition there is very strong evidence that their distribution is normal (Gaussian).
+In addition, there is strong evidence that their distribution is normal (Gaussian).

-In the following we will compute the distribution of the microtiming deviations of a piano track (played by a professional pianist) and show that indeed it approximates a normal distribution.
+In the following, we will compute the distribution of the microtiming deviations of a piano track (played by a professional pianist) and show that indeed it approximates a normal distribution.

 We first load the notes of the piano track:
 ```julia